Freedom (Franzen novel): Mistakes Were Made (Conclusion)

 The penultimate section of the novel is a follow-up chapter to Patty's autobiography, written specifically for Walter.
 Patty reveals that she has not talked to Walter for six years.
-She lasted only several months living with Richard, aware of their long-term incompatibility.
+She lasted only several months living with Richard, and stays with college friends until her father is diagnosed with cancer.
+She travels home to Westchester and settles fights about her father’s inheritance.
+She settles down in Brooklyn, living alone and working as a teacher’s aide and coach.
+One day, she runs into Richard, who encourages her to get in touch with Walter.